vaadin/dashboard-demo/README.md

 Running the App
 ==
-Run 'mvn -Pproduction-mode jetty:run' to run in a local jettty.
+Run 'mvn -Pproduction-mode jetty:run' to run in a local jetty.
 Open in localhost:8080

 Run the Maven 'install' target and deploy the resulting WAR file to your Java application server.